adambennett/CISC361-Shell/README.md

           -Does envSet return a bunch of NULL values that get stored in **returnPtr?

-          -headRef() comment doc needs rewording

-          -refreshPath() comment doc should mention that pathlist needs to be already allocated with spaces for new members

-          -Shorten hasWildcards comment brief

           -Improve expand() to handle wildcards anywhere on the commandline.
 Need a function to check the index of the wildcard arg, move the other args around and then refill the end of the commandline with wild args.

-          -Comment changeDirectory() further to explain setenv() statements and how it works now

           Assignment 3